romansg/php-pool/README.md

 ## Description

 **php-pool** implements a pool of tasks and jobs with a database backend.
-A pool is not a queue but merely a repository where jobs can be stored for later retrieval by a worker that can be run in the background.
+A pool is not a queue but merely a repository where jobs and its related tasks can be stored for later retrieval and processing by one or more workers running in the background.

-Jobs and tasks can be added via a web interface and a worker can be started in the background to perform tasks and thus releasing the web interface, which is convenient for lengthy processes.
+Jobs and tasks can be anything you need; strings, arrays, objects. php-pool is agnostic of their nature.

+The main goal of **php-pool** is to run lengthy processes in the background without blocking the user interface.

 ## Basic use